luisbenitez02/g-challenge/README.md

 ## Architecture of solution
 ![Alt text](git_views/g-arqui.png)

-The solution was created with Python (Flask) and deployed on Azure App Service using CI/CD integration with GitHub actions.
+The solution was created with Python (Flask) and deployed on Azure App Service using CI/CD deployment with GitHub actions.

 * SQL database is only accesible for Azure services
 * Key-vault is avalible on a public endpoint but only the applicacion registered and admin can read the secrets

 ### models.py
-This file contains definitions of each table, cleaning functions.
+This file contains definitions of each table and cleaning functions.
-There are functions to upload the data using pandas odbc driver.
-Also is include the SQL queries to consult the data uploaded.
+Also there are functions to upload the data using pandas odbc driver.
+Also is includeed the SQL queries to consult the data uploaded.

 The secrets of Key-vault is obtained here to do the connections of the database

 **The access level of the key-vault and SQL server is gobernated for the Azure Active Directory and Access control policies**

 ### controller.py
-Containing the logical for each endpoint.
+It contains the logical for each endpoint.
 Manage the request and response to the user.

 ### app.py
 It's the main file of the app.
 Used to starting the application